 When I arrived at the counter of China Airlines, it was vacant.
 I found a locker to store my large suitcase so I did not have to wheel it around the airport for hours.
 I explored, found something to eat, and bought a few small items to use up the Chinese currency I had.
 Several hours before my flight my storage time was almost expired so I collected my luggage and went to the China Airlines counter.

 I need to take a pause here.
 I’m in China and haven’t had much sleep for the past several nights.
 All the attendants I could see working the airline counter were young Chinese women wearing identical uniforms.
 Everyone working really did look the same (or VERY similar) to me – I was the minority in the largest sense of the word.
 Pause is over.

 I rolled my luggage to the counter and presented my passport.
 Since it was still several hours before my flight, I asked if it was too early to check my bag.
-The attendant smiled at me and said the following words.
+The attendant smiled at me and without looking at my passport said the following words.
 “No, Mr. Nunn, I can take your luggage now.
 I’m glad you are at the right counter.”
 If those weren’t her exact words, they are very, very, close.
 WHAT?
 How did she know I was at the wrong counter?
 Was there an airport wide bulletin for a tired confused white guy?
 She must have seen the confused look on my face.
 She smiled again and informed me she was the one that had assisted me at the other counter.
 I was blown away.